 Between these microscopic zones, there exists intact skin that was not affected by the laser.
 These untreated areas allow for faster recovery and healing compared to the traditional CO2 laser.
 This means that patients can return to work in a matter of a few days as opposed to weeks.
 The fractional technology makes the CO2 laser safer.

 The new CO2 Fractional technology offers all of the benefits of the traditional CO2 but with less pain, discomfort and downtime.
-Instead of a having a recovery of 4 to 6 weeks, the new fractional CO2 laser has about less than a week downtime without the significant sloughing, crusting and oozing of the traditional CO2.
+Instead of having a recovery of 4 to 6 weeks, the new fractional CO2 laser has less than a week of downtime without the significant sloughing, crusting and oozing of the traditional CO2.
 Most patients feel like they have had a sunburn and most resume normal activity in about 4 to 5 days.
-After the first few days, there may be some residual redness but patients can resume normal activity and the redness can be covered with a makeup.
+After the first few days, there may be some residual redness but patients can resume normal activity and the redness can be covered with makeup.
 Continued improvements occur for the next 6 months and then level out.
 Most patients notice between 50-70% improvement of the condition treated within this time.